-Dividend income is recognized when the right to receive payment is established.
+Dividend income is recognized when the right to receive payment is established and is recorded in Dividend income except for amounts relating to the Insurance segment, which are recorded in Non-interest income - Insurance investment result.
 This is the ex-dividend date for listed equity securities, and usually the date when shareholders have approved the dividend for unlisted equity securities.